 Webhooks

-Webhooks allow you to get all information about your deliverability almost real-time.
+Webhooks allow you to get all information about your deliverability almost in real time.
 They help integrate Mailtrap more deeply into your system or app.
-And there’s no need to request a piece of information, you just get it.
+And there’s no need to request information; you just get it.

 • Delivery